Series: The Real World

 - Odd Friendship: In "The Real World: Las Vegas" who knew a tall muscular garbageman (Leroy) and a scrawny, nerdy grad student (Mike) would have maybe the strongest friendship the show has ever seen.

 - Pet Homosexual: During the 2011 season the girls in the apartment were hoping their new roommate would be a gay man so that they could have one of these, and also because they wanted to see the other guys feel uncomfortable.

 - The Plan: Subjective.
-While Kyle Brandt (Real World Chicago) and his scheme to present a complete facade of being an "earnest cool guy" fell apart during the final days of filming, he DID win in the end as far as using his tenure on Real World to land a rather well-received run on the soap opera Days of Our Lives and, ultimately, landing work as a staff member on Jim Rome's radio program.
+While Kyle Brandt (The Real World: Chicago) and his scheme to present a complete facade of being an "earnest cool guy" fell apart during the final days of filming, he DID win in the end as far as using his tenure on The Real World to land a rather well-received run on the soap opera Days of Our Lives and, ultimately, landing work as a staff member on Jim Rome's radio program.